 When people go through stress, a chain of events is set off which might later lead to a decrease of energy, high blood pressure, and increased heart rate.

 When the body perceives we are being stressed, it triggers the release of adrenaline and cortisol to naturally defend our body, the hormones, in turn, raise our blood pressure and increases the heart rate which might harm our health in the long run.

 Exercise helps increase blood flow

 Firstly, it should be noted that a good workout stimulates the proper flow of blood to the heart, brain, and every other part of the body.
-Aerobics also increase the flow of oxygen to the brain and this has been said to have a relaxing effect.
+Aerobics also increases the flow of oxygen to the brain and this has been proven to have a relaxing effect.

 Rebounding for example is a form of aerobic exercise.
-Just think of what happens when you are jumping up and down during a session of just 10 minutes.
-All your body and cells get oxygenated and as a result your body experiments an increase of blood flow in the whole body.
+But I want you to think of what happens when you are jumping up and down during a session of just 10 minutes.
+All your body and cells get oxygenated and as a result, your body experiments an increase of blood flow in the whole body.

 Proper blood and oxygen flow to the brain boosts positive thinking and that generally increases the overall well-being of anyone who exercises.